craigmcn/craigmcn.github.io/_posts/2004/2004-06-10-day-after-tomorrow.md

 ---
 title: The Day After Tomorrow
 date: 2004-06-10T06:20:39+00:00
-excerpt: '- The Day After Tomorrow -I had the privilege of seeing The Day After Tomorrow on the big screen.
+excerpt: 'I had the privilege of seeing The Day After Tomorrow on the big screen.
 And let me tell you,'
 layout: post
 categories:
   - Opinion